cse442-at-ub/social-media-website/README.md

 First move into to the foler "Sping4" which is our lastest updated.

-### Use "package.json" located in Spring4/Frontend/package.json to build before run npm install.
+## Use "package.json" located in Spring4/Frontend/package.json to run npm install before build.

 # Getting Started with Create React App